Course

 Upon successful completion of this course, the student will be able to:

-5. compare the processes of qualitative and quantitative data analysis
+3. Compare the processes of qualitative and quantitative data analysis and implement data analysis techniques that are consistent with identified research problems.

 Textbook materials